 You may use the same username for all three systems if you wish and if they are available.

-We may not be on campus this fall, but you can still see some highlights of your Library via our virtual Harvard Law School Library tour.
+You can also see some highlights of your Library via our 2020 virtual Harvard Law School Library tour.

 The HOLLIS catalog is the main way of finding materials at the HLS Library and other libraries at Harvard.

-HLS librarians have prepared over 100 research and study guides for HLS students.
+HLS librarians have prepared a number of research guides & videos for HLS students.
 Our guides cover a diverse range of subjects from topical and jurisdictional legal research to finding and using secondary sources to finding paper topics and publishing your work to tips on taking study breaks and finding exam prep resources.

 Below is a selection of guides that should be of interest to 1Ls and LLM students.